Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 </div>
 ```

 ### Step 6.
-Giving Feedback to User on FIltering Length
+Giving Feedback to User on Filtering Length

 We want to display a message depending on hit numbers.
 We can be notifyed be changes using get/set.
 But there is another technique that we can use `onChanges`